sty2000/IntelliVerify/README.md

 ## Setup
 To run this program locally, please follow the next procedure:

-0. Download the initial docker image:
+1. Use the Docker image loaded with 7B parameters llama2 model (provided).

-- `docker pull karmaresearch/wdps2`
+- To download the docker image, type command: `docker pull karmaresearch/wdps2`
+- To run the docker image, type command: `docker run -ti karmaresearch/wdps2`
 2. Transmit the source code to the docker image.
+- Enter the IntelliVerify file

-- Use the command `docker cp /IntelliVerify $(ImageID):/app/`
+- Use the command `docker cp ./IntelliVerify-main $(ContainerID):/home/user/`

+  > Please remember to change ContainerID to the actually container ID

-2. Install the requirements.
+3. Install the requirements.

-  - Go into the terminal of the docker, then `$cd ~/IntelliVerify/`.
+  - Go into the terminal of the docker, then `$cd ~/IntelliVerify-main/`.
   - Install pipreqs via command `$pip install pipreqs`, then `$pipreqs . --encoding=utf-8`.
   - Then `$pip install -r requirements.txt`.

-3. Download the pre-trained model for answer extracting.
+4. Download the pre-trained model for answer extracting.
    From [here](https://drive.google.com/file/d/1Az-K97XyECQ7Drvf_6MdCOVxBv9Shi2B/view?usp=drive_link) you can download the "model_squad.pt" file which is used for the answer extraction module.
-   Then, copy it into the folder of IntelliVerify: `docker cp /model_squad.pt $(ImageID):~/IntelliVerify`.
+   Then, copy it into the folder of IntelliVerify:

+​		`docker cp /model_squad.pt $(ContainerID):~/IntelliVerify-main`.

-4. Execute the program to see the results.
+5. Execute the program to see the results.
-- Open the docker's terminal, then `$cd ~/IntelliVerify/`, then execute `$python3 main.py`.

 - Type in your questions to `input_example.txt`.
 If you do not have specific questions to ask, you can also just use the default questions in this file.
+- Open the docker's terminal, then `$cd ~/IntelliVerify-main/`,then execute `$python3 main.py`.
  - After the program is executed, the result of each input will be printed in the terminal.
 The answers will be written into the `example_output.txt` file.